 You and your supervisors will benefit from the experience.
 You will receive international exposure and experience and learn from leading academic minds in your field.
 Your senior supervisors will form a working relationship with an international colleague and continue to build strong connections with other academic institutions.

 If SFU is your home institution, you will work with your senior supervisor to identify a partner research environment (nationally or internationally), and initiate dialogue with a potential senior supervisor based at that institution.
 If you are interested in a Joint PhD/Cotutelle, you should identify a partner supervisor/institution no later than four terms into your PhD program.
 We recommend that you complete your course work and comprehensive exams before entering into your Joint PhD/Cotutelle arrangement.

 If SFU is your target partner (host) institution, our website also has some helpful tips for finding a supervisor at SFU.

-For all partners, a resource in setting up a joint degree program is the Associate Dean, Graduate Studies (email Krista Gerlich-Fitzgerald at firstname.lastname@example.org), who will have the Associate Dean advise and facilitate as necessary the establishment of your joint degree program.
+For all partners, a resource in setting up a joint degree program is the Associate Dean, Academics.
+Please email Daria Babeshko at firstname.lastname@example.org who will have the Associate Dean advise and facilitate as necessary the establishment of your joint degree program.
+We suggest starting the work on the agreement well in advance as multiple revisions might be requested.
 Please note: You must meet admission requirements at both institutions, including language competency levels, and complete a minimum of 4 terms (16 months) at SFU.

 At the completion of the program, you will have completed degree requirements for doctoral studies at two universities, satisfying each institution’s admission and degree requirements, and worked with a thesis/dissertation supervisor at each institution.
 You will receive a single degree which is recognized by both participating institutions, with a notation on the final transcript (and usually on the parchments) stating the degree was obtained under a Joint PhD/Cotutelle agreement.